vanwagonet/modules/README.md

 ### Caveats

-IE before 8 requires you give the client script tag an id of "modules-define".
+IE before 8 requires you give the client script tag an id of `"modules-define"`.
 All newer browsers will look for `script[data-main]` to find the `data-main`, `data-path`, and `data-uris` attribute settings.